-Building on our global commitment to building a better working world through our work with our clients and our markets, we also invest in our communities, both close to home and in emerging markets.
+Building on our global commitment to building a better working world through our work with our clients and our markets, we also invest in our communities both local and in developing countries.

-Entrepreneurs can transform economies, drive innovation and change communities.
-Our corporate responsibility efforts leverage the skills and capabilities of EY to help smaller-scale entrepreneurs worldwide who might not be able to easily access professional services.
+We know, too, that entrepreneurs can transform economies, drive innovation and change communities.
+However, there are smaller-scale entrepreneurs worldwide who might not be able to easily access professional services.
 These include small- to medium-size enterprises, some women entrepreneurs who lack a network to help them grow, young entrepreneurs and social entrepreneurs building a business to benefit society or the environment.

 Here are some of our other programs which support entrepreneurs: